 The Executive Director (Director) is the executive officer in charge of the office of the Mississippi Board of Pharmacy and he/she shall be appointed by the Board.
 The Director shall serve as the budget officer and shall make, keep, and be in charge of all records, record books, and any files required to be maintained by the Board.
 The Director shall attend to the correspondence required by the office and shall perform such other duties as the Board may require in keeping with the office.
-The Director shall be provided with, supervise, and have the aid of clerical, investigative, and other office staff as necessary for the fulfillment of his/her duties and responsibilities.
+The Board authorizes the Director to employe and supervise all staff, including clerical, investigative, legal counsel and other office staff as necessary for the fulfillment of his/her duties and responsibilities.